Verblyuzhka

 Verblyuzhka is a mountain in the Belyaesky District of Orenburg region in Russia.
 The mountain is a three-headed butte, towering 198 m above the water level of the Urals.
 From the side the mountain looks "double-humped" which is the reason for its name (Verblyuzhka means little camel in Russian).
 The origin of the mountain is associated with the increased stability of the rocks it consists of and erosional activity of the Ural River and Elshanka river that flows into Urals.
 These rivers had sawed across the anticline fold elongated to north-west towards the village of Kandurovkain in two places.
 The slopes of the ridge of armored with layers of limestone from Кurmainskiy suit of Asselian formation of Permian period.
 These layers are well exposed in the southern cliff above the floodplain of the Ural River.
 The limestones often smell of bitumen, which drew the attention of E. A. Eversmann already in 1840, describing them as "stinkers".
 Amongst the thin layers at the top of the cliff a more powerful (up to 80 cm) layer that consists of a limestone breccia can be traced.
-These type of breccia usually are of marine origin and are formed by near-bottom turbidity currents.
+These types of breccia usually are of marine origin and are formed by near-bottom turbidity currents.